smart-models/Hypothetical-QA/WHAT_IS_IT.md

 ### 4. Quality Control System

-The QA Generator implements a multi-layered quality assurance system:
+The Hypothetical Questions Answer implements a multi-layered quality assurance system:

 **Parsing and Extraction**:
 - Primary regex-based parsing using `<Q>` and `<A>` tags for structured output